Riding the Metro: the Best Way to Get Around Delhi

 Which Metro Stations are Closest to the Train Stations

 Delhi has five major train stations.
-If you are taking a day trip or traveling to your next destination, chances are you will travel from one of these stations:
+If you are taking a day trip or travelling to your next destination, chances are you will travel from one of these stations:

 • Old Delhi Railway Station (DLI) – Chandni Chowk metro station (Yellow Line)